-The impact of COVID-19 has resulted in a significant deterioration in the financial results of many of the locations that ARI operates in and resulted in the necessity to seek relief from airports as passenger numbers have collapsed.
+The impact of COVID-19 has resulted in a significant deterioration in the financial results of many of the locations in which ARI and daai operate, resulting in the necessity to seek relief from airports as passenger numbers have collapsed.
 This relief has come in the form of temporary relief (fixed fee waivers) and contracts extensions.
-Passenger adjustment clauses where applicable have also been availed of.
+Passenger adjustment clauses, where applicable, have also been availed of.
 Due to the uncertainty as to how long the COVID-19 pandemic will impact the aviation and travel retail sector, further relief may be required which will be dependent on a continued collaborative approach from airports.